JustOneMoreBlock/ovh-grub-error/README.md

 - Goto `Status` and select `Reboot` and `Confirm`.
 - Your server will now boot normally, however, this is OVH's quick fix to get you online and not actually fix the problem!
 - Once you're logged in normally to your server copy and paste this command.
-- If everything is `Successful`
-- Goto `Boot` and select `Modify`.
-- `Boot from the hard disk`
-- Type reboot from the server and it should work properly now.

 ```
 efi="$(grep "efi" /etc/fstab | awk '{print $1}')"